plone/plone.api/docs/index.rst

 .. note::

     This package is stable and used in production, but from time to time changes will be made to the API.
-    Additional api methods may be introduced in minor versions (1.1 -> 1.2).
+    Additional API methods may be introduced in minor versions (1.1 -> 1.2).
     Backward-incompatible changes to the API will be restricted to major versions (1.x -> 2.x).